admin-1-1c-2019/quimicos-frontend/web-ui/src/pages/item-create/README.md

-# Item Create
+# Product Create

-The Item Create Page creates new instances of `Item`, and will most commonly be used in a modal window to be presented by `ListMasterPage`.
+The Item Create Page creates new instances of `Product`, and will most commonly be used in a modal window to be presented by `ProductCrudPage`.